NeuroStat/CustomFormatBIDS/Windows/README.md

 ````
 in the PowerShell.

-Now you need to open the file
+For the script to work, you need to specify some variables.
+To do so, you need to open the file:
 ```
-convertDICOMtoBIDS.ps1
+user_var.ps1
 ```
-in your text editor and edit the first part of the file.
-See also the Tutorial for this.
+in your text editor and follow the comments.
+See also the Tutorial section for this.

-Next save the script.
+Next save the document.
+Now we are ready to run the conversion script.
+This one is called *convertDICOMtoBIDS.ps1*.
 The most common way to run PowerShell scripts is by directly calling them.
 ```
 C:\> & "C:\Documents\CustomFormatBIDS/Windows\convertDICOMtoBIDS.ps1"
 ```